VISHNUPRABHU-170/learn-logs/searching/notes.md

-# Big O Notation for JavaScript Built-in Searching Techniques
+# Searching Techniques and Big O Notation

 ## Introduction
 Searching is a fundamental operation in computer science that involves finding a specific element within a collection of elements.
 Efficient searching techniques are crucial for optimizing performance in various applications.